La Senza: La Senza UK

 Businessman Theo Paphitis bought the United Kingdom and Ireland franchise, called La Senza UK, and began expanding it, eventually with sub-franchises in other parts of the European Union.
 In July 2006, Paphitis sold the company to private equity company Lion Capital, for a reported £100m.
-Paphitis left the board and is no longer a shareholder, and in the Spring of 2011 set up the new lingerie firm Boux Avenue.
+Paphitis left the board and is no longer a shareholder, and in Spring 2011, set up the new lingerie firm Boux Avenue.

 On 23 December 2011, La Senza UK filed for administration citing "trading conditions" as one of the conditions for closure.
 The company stated that it had 2,600 UK staff at 146 stores and 18 concessions, and announced plans to close 80 stores.

 On 9 January 2012, Kuwait based international retail franchise operator Alshaya announced it had reached agreement to take control of much of the ongoing La Senza business in the UK.
 Under an agreement with KPMG, administrators to La Senza UK, Alshaya UK Limited acquired exclusive franchise rights for the La Senza brand in the UK for an undisclosed sum.
 Alshaya said it would retain 60 stores, securing around 1,100 jobs while ensuring the continuation of a strong and popular brand on the UK high street.
 The deal and subsequent plans for the business, which included new product collections and store redesigns, represented a planned investment of around £100m in the UK retail sector over the next two years by Alshaya.
 Difficult trading conditions however continued and by June 2014 administrators were once again appointed to the struggling UK sector of the La Senza business.
 By this time the group was under the ownership of Marnixheath, which was operating 55 stores in the UK, employing 752 people.

 L Brands later acquired all of the assets and intellectual property of the UK business.

 Production

 La Senza manufactures some of its products near Kancheepuram in South India.
 La Senza operates out of malls in India as well.

 Lola and Coco by La Senza was a leisurewear collection launched in 2008, promoted by British dance group Booty Luv.
 Another line launched in 2008 was inspired by The Pussycat Dolls and designed by the group's creator, Robin Antin.
 The collection uses fabrics imported from Italy and Spain.

-La Senza previously owned and operated other labels, including La Senza Girl clothing stores for teenagers as well as clothing for younger children, La Senza Express stores for bras and panties, and La Senza Spirit for activewear.
+La Senza previously owned and operated other labels, including La Senza Girl clothing stores for teenagers, as well as clothing for younger children, La Senza Express stores for bras and panties, and La Senza Spirit for activewear.

 Models and celebrity endorsements

 Similar to Victoria's Secret, La Senza uses high-profile fashion models to endorse their product.
-Models such as Ginta Lapina, Lauren Gold, Petra Němcová, Isabeli Fontana, Bianca Balti, Yamila Díaz, Doutzen Kroes, Daniela Pestova, Sophie Anderton, Rebecca Romijn, Caroline Winberg, Emma Heming, Jessica Stam, Maria Sokolovski, and Niclyn Rendall have been featured in an array of campaigns.
+Models such as Ginta Lapina, Emily DiDonato, Irina Shayk, Lauren Gold, Petra Němcová, Isabeli Fontana, Bianca Balti, Yamila Díaz, Doutzen Kroes, Daniela Pestova, Sophie Anderton, Rebecca Romijn, Caroline Winberg, Emma Heming, Jessica Stam, Maria Sokolovski, and Niclyn Rendall have been featured in an array of campaigns.